 Loving kindness meditation systematic review reports that meditation practice “was moderately effective in decreasing self-reported depression, and increasing mindfulness, compassion, and self-compassion against passive controls.
 Positive emotions were increased against progressive relaxation.”
 (Galante et al.,2014).

 Another systematic review found that “mindfulness meditation improves pain and depression symptoms and quality of life” (Hilton et al.,2017).
-Mars and Abbey (2017), state “the higher quality studies analysed in this review have demonstrated replicated statistically significant improvements in spirituality and positive health measures and decreases in depressive relapse, depressive recurrence and psychological distress” for the practice of mindfulness meditation.
+Mars and Abbey (2017), state “the higher quality studies analyzed in this review have demonstrated replicated statistically significant improvements in spirituality and positive health measures and decreases in depressive relapse, depressive recurrence and psychological distress” for the practice of mindfulness meditation.

 Mindfulness based therapy is an effective treatment for a variety of psychological problems, and is especially effective for reducing anxiety, depression, and stress (Khoury et al.,2013)